-They say that all good things come to an end, and we’re here to break the news to you that this also goes for skin-care products.
-And we get it: it’s never going to be simple to part with that expensive eye cream you were never able to finish, but it’s still a must.
+They say that all good things come to an end, and we’re here to break the news to you that this also goes for skincare products.
+We get that it’s not easy to part with that expensive eye cream you were never able to finish, but it’s still a must.
 If you don’t get rid of the expired products, they might start to negatively impact your skin.
 To find out whether a funky-smelling serum or year-old moisturizer is ready to be tossed, keep reading.

-Another helpful hint is to try flipping products over and perusing the bottoms of the bottles for the lifetime of the product, whether it’s a lotion, sunscreen, moisturizer, soap or serum.
+Another helpful hint is to try flipping products over and check the bottoms of the bottles for the lifetime of the product, whether it’s a lotion, sunscreen, moisturizer, soap or serum.
 You’ll often find a small icon that looks like an open jar with a number inside.
-The number indicates how many months a product lasts after opening it.
+The number indicates how many months a product can last after opening it.
 As long as you know when you first opened the product, you can use that number as a helpful guide.
-Certain products, like sunscreens and sunblocks for instance, have more specific expiration dates to follow.
+Certain products, like sunscreens, have more specific expiration dates to follow.
 A sunscreen that isn’t labelled with an expiration date is required by the FDA to stay shelf-stable for up to three years.
-This is also the case for active cosmetics, like acne-products and anti-aging products, as well as eye creams.
+This is also the case for active cosmetics, like acne products and anti-aging products, as well as eye creams.

 How to Extend the Longevity of Your Products

-No matter how long a product should last, if you don’t handle them properly, it can impact the shelf life by causing them to break down and degrade at a faster pace.
-A few common culprits confirmed by the FDA are dipping your fingers directly into face cream and mask jars, using unhygienic applicators and exposing products to moisture and/or extreme temperature changes.
+No matter how long a product should last, if you don’t handle it properly, it can impact the shelf life by causing it to break down and degrade at a faster pace.
+A few common culprits confirmed by the FDA are dipping your fingers directly into face cream and mask jars, using unhygienic applicators and exposing products to moisture or extreme temperature changes.

 While we can’t offer you any tips that will make a product last past its expiration date, there are a few things you can do to avoid decreasing their shelf life.
 First, be sure to check the product’s packaging.
 For example, vitamin C is an incredibly unstable ingredient that can go bad fast if it’s not contained in a dark or opaque bottle (see the SkinCeuticals C E Ferulic packaging below?
 That’s how dark your vitamin C packaging should be).
-Additionally, don’t stick your fingers into your products.
-The bacteria on your hands can mix into your skin care, and there’s no coming back from that.
-Use applicators and spatulas that are regularly cleaned to apply product instead.
+Additionally, don’t stick your fingers into your products unless you’ve washed them first.
+Use clean applicators and spatulas to apply the product instead.
 Also, be sure to store your products properly.
-The bathroom or shower may seem like an obvious spot for some of your skin-care products, but the heat and moisture may impact certain formulations.
+The bathroom or shower may seem like an obvious spot for some of your skincare products, but the heat and moisture may impact certain formulations.
 Instead, store products in a dry, cool space with a consistent temperature, which is a better fit.